-We took the cold water supply from where the water enters the solar collector, and as you can imagine, from my early scalp-scalding experience, it can be too hot to call cold, in the heat of the day, if the grass in my field has been grazed recently.
-So on a very hot day, taking a bath in the middle of the day is not practical without running the water for long enough to replace the water column in the 900 feet of pipe from the spring with cold spring water.
-But, we don’t often want to bathe in midday, so it is just a small wrinkle in the grand scheme of things, a little like that line between where my balding started and where it has stopped.
+We took the cold water supply from where the water enters the solar collector.
+As you can imagine, given my early scalp-scalding experience, it can be too hot to call cold in the heat of the day, especially if the grass in my field has been grazed recently.
+So on a very hot day, taking a mid-day bath is not practical without running the water for ten minutes or so, to replace the water column in the 900 feet of pipe from the cold spring.
+But we don’t often want to bathe in midday, so it is just a small wrinkle in the grand scheme of things, a little like that line between where my balding started and where it has stopped.

-As someone who has bathed daily for most all of my life, due in part to my dusty dirty work, I never liked to shower, or even take a tub bath.
+Like most folks whose work is filthy, I've bathed daily for most all of my life.
+But I've never really liked to shower, or even take a tub bath.
 That has all changed.
 In the summer, I am a bath lounging animal, like the Snow Monkeys of Mt.
 Fugi.

 I can show up at a party, back when we had such things, and appear about as respectable as I can present myself after a summer bath, but I’m dull and boring, and pretty much ready for bed.
 It just isn’t the same.